ruplet/formalization-of-bounded-arithmetic/README.md

 - the [abstract](aitp-abstract.md) I had sent
 - the [reviews](aitp-reviews.md) it has received

+## Current todo list
+- it seems in reach to formalize that $I\Delta_0$ $\Delta_0$-defines the $\text{Exp}(x, y)$ relation.
+- the design has to be slightly altered, as now when proving theorems in $I\Delta_0$, we can't use already proved lemmas for $I\text{OPEN}$.
+Typeclasses should be utilized to enable this behaviour
+- a huge milestone for this project is to formalize that $V\text{TC}^0$ defines sorting
+- demonstrate how code can be extracted from constructive proofs of definability of functions
+- explore potential for proof automatization coming from finite axiomatizability of $V^0$

-## Problems with mathlib.ModelTheory in this project
+## Problems in this project
 ### Single-sorted logic only
-The design is fundamentally single-sorted.
+The design of mathlib.ModelTheory is fundamentally single-sorted.
 When I started working on $V^0$, I re-wrote parts of the library to supports two sorts.
 It is feasible, but it is much easier to use explicit typing rules to encode two-sorted theory as a single-sorted one.
 This is demonstrated in [file V0.lean](BoundedArithmetic/V0.lean)

 ### Too classical